skip to Main Content

 Survivors of Suicide: Moving Through Grief

-Written by John Ray, MA It is estimated that over 40,000 deaths by suicide occur in the United States every year.
+It is estimated that over 40,000 deaths by suicide occur in the United States every year.
 Suicide leaves in its wake a host of family, friends, and others affected by tremendous and sudden loss.
 How can these survivors of tragedy move forward with their lives?
 First must come the understanding that one will never "get over" such a loss.
-Rather, the aim is to "get through" it, accepting that life as you have known it…
+Rather, the aim is to "get through" it, accepting that life as you have known it is forever altered.
+In fact,…

 VIEW ARTICLE